 Trade Accounting

-The trade support staff for each of the trading desks (copper concentrate, aluminum scrap and copper scrap) is responsible for trade accounting, including the recording of each trade’s execution and clearance.
+The trade support staff for each of the trading desks (copper concentrate, aluminium scrap and copper scrap) is responsible for trade accounting, including the recording of each trade’s execution and clearance.
 The aluminium scrap and copper scrap desks are in the process of updating their systems from Wang to AS400.
 The migration is ongoing as the desks are currently running the two programs simultaneously.

 Plans have been made to replace the copper concentrates system, Aquarius, with AS400.
 The plans are in a preliminary stage and have not been formalised.